Creatures (1996 video game): Development

 The game was in development for four years.

 Reception

 The PlayStation version received "unfavorable" reviews according to the review aggregation website Metacritic.
 However, Next Generation said that the PC version "offers one of the most obsessive and entertaining experiences anyone can have in front of the computer."
 The Electric Playground gave the same PC version universal acclaim, over a month before it was released Stateside.

 The PC version sold 100,000 units by November 1997.
 At the time, John Moore of Mindscape explained that the company "expect[s] to sell more than 200,000 Creatures by the end of the year."
 Global sales of the game neared 400,000 units by February 1998.

 Legacy

 The model built during development and photographed as the game's backdrop, is held at The Centre for Computing History, where it is on permanent display.

+Charlie Brooker, who reviewed the game for PC Zone, would in 2025 use Creatures as the inspiration for a fictional game called Thronglets that was featured in the Black Mirror episode "Plaything".